norawebbwilliams/image_autotaggers/notes/02-use-aws-rekognition.md

 ## 2. Create an AWS account

-See the [Step 1 of the first module](https://github.com/norawebbwilliams/cambridge_elements/blob/master/notes/01-launch-use-ec2-aws-instances.md) and follow those instructions to create an AWS account.
+* Go to [https://aws.amazon.com/](https://aws.amazon.com/) and click on `Create a new AWS account` (upper right corner).

+* Fill out the Sign Up form.

+* You will be asked to provide a credit card.
+New accounts can use some types of services for free during the first year.
+You can learn more about free access [here](https://aws.amazon.com/free/).

+* Folks affiliated with a university should consider signing up for [AWS Educate](https://aws.amazon.com/education/awseducate/).
+Once you apply and are approved, you'll receive free AWS credits (from $30-200 depending on your status).

 ## 3. Create an IAM user

+* For security purposes, AWS highly recommends that you do not log in with as the "root" user (the user you just created, linked to your credit card).
+AWS suggests that you [create a new user for yourself using their IAM famework](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
+You can give that new user full administrator privileges.
+The only AWS element that an IAM administrative user will not be able to see is billing information -- for that you will have to log in as the root user.

-* If you haven't already, create an IAM user for yourself with administrative access, [following the steps in this tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
+* Create an IAM user for yourself with administrative access, [following the steps in this tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 The easiest option in the tutorial is "Creating an Administrator IAM User and Group (Console)."
 Make note of the username and password for your newly created admin user.

 * Signing in to AWS as an IAM user looks a bit different than logging in as the root user.
 On your IAM dashboard in AWS, you'll see the heading "IAM users sign-in link:" followed by a web address, e.g. `https://XXXXXXXX.signin.aws.amazon.com/console` where `XXXXXXXX` is your AWS account number.
 Bookmark or otherwise save this link somewhere you will remember it.
 When you log in as an IAM user, you will start from this page.